Frank Kermode

-Sir John Frank Kermode, FBA (29 November 1919 – 17 August 2010) was a British literary critic best known for his 1967 work The Sense of an Ending: Studies in the Theory of Fiction and for his extensive book-reviewing and editing.
+Sir John Frank Kermode (29 November 1919 – 17 August 2010) was a British literary critic best known for his 1967 work The Sense of an Ending: Studies in the Theory of Fiction and for his extensive book-reviewing and editing.

 He was the Lord Northcliffe Professor of Modern English Literature at University College London and the King Edward VII Professor of English Literature at Cambridge University.

 Kermode was known for many works of criticism, and also as editor of the popular Fontana Modern Masters series of introductions to modern thinkers.
 He was a regular contributor to the London Review of Books and The New York Review of Books.

 Early life and education

 Kermode was born on the Isle of Man, the only son and elder child of John Pritchard Kermode (1894–1966) and Doris Pearl (1893–1967), née Kennedy, and grew up in Douglas.
 His father was a delivery truck driver and warehouseman for a ferry company, and his mother, a "farm girl", had been a waitress.
 The family was of "extremely modest means", and "struggled to maintain a respectable yet always precarious standard of life".
-The Kermode family- which according to Kermode's reminiscences had "some kind of Welsh connection"- had in previous generations been somewhat more comfortable financially; Kermode's grandfather was an organist, and his grandmother, who remarried as a widow, came to own an off-licence/ general store.
+The Kermode family—which according to Kermode's reminiscences had "some kind of Welsh connection"—had in previous generations been somewhat more comfortable financially; Kermode's grandfather was an organist, and his grandmother, who remarried as a widow, came to own an off-licence/ general store.
 Her new husband "staged a robbery of the shop and stole the stock and... she went bankrupt".
 Kermode's father, on returning from serving in the First World War, finding there now to be no family business, "took temporary jobs and then got what he thought was a job that would see him through, as a storekeeper and he stayed in that for the rest of his career".
 Kermode's father retired after the Second World War, both he and his wife coming to be in poor health; Kermode's mother suffered from dementia, and his father was "an extreme diabetic", dying from diabetes while resident in a retirement home.
 Kermode, having come first in the examinations allowing attendance, was educated at Douglas High School for Boys and the University of Liverpool.
 He served in the Royal Navy during the Second World War, for six years in total, much of it in Iceland.